govekk/image-processing/episodes/03-skimage-images.md

 - Images are read from disk with the `iio.imread()` function.
 - We create a window that automatically scales the displayed image with Matplotlib and calling `imshow()` on the global figure object.
 - Colour images can be transformed to grayscale using `ski.color.rgb2gray()` or, in many cases, be read as grayscale directly by passing the argument `mode="L"` to `iio.imread()`.
-- We can resize images with the `ski.transform.resize()` function.
-- NumPy array commands, such as `image[image < 128] = 0`, can be used to manipulate the pixels of an image.
 - Array slicing can be used to extract sub-images or modify areas of images, e.g., `clip = image[280:501, 180:521, :]`.
 - Metadata is not retained when images are loaded as NumPy arrays using `iio.imread()`.